Ademola111/seashell/README.md

 # SEASHELL MACHINE LEARNING CLASSIFIER WEBSITE
 # Coastal Hacks Entry 2022

+### Inspiration
+Seashell was inspired by the hack theme and was derived from different type of shell the ocean current brings to the shore.
+It was discovered that many tourist don’t know the name of each of this shell they play with at the sea shore so we delve into the research to educate the tourist while they enjoy their vacation.

-### Seashell is a website application that is used to identify different seashell.
+### Purpose: Seashell is a website application that is used to identify different seashells.

 With the integration of Machine Learning and some seashell dataset the webapp will be able to identify each seashell uploaded and state it's name.\
 Dataset is taken from this website.